 The digital switchover

 Due to higher demands, the current digital network we know and use is struggling to keep up.
 This is why in 2017, BT announced the digital telephone switchover.
 This means that over the next few years, the UK will move from analogue telephone to a faster digital system with the old network being switched off for good in 2025.
+The new VoIP (Voice over Internet Protocol) technology allows you to make calls over the internet.

 Your telephone line provider will let you know when this change is happening in your area.